Reveni Labs Camera Tester

 These tests must be done with a lens attached, with the sensor placed at the camera’s film plane.

-When on the results page, press the RIGHT/LEFT buttons to change the aperture, and the UP/DOWN buttons to increase/decrease the panel brightness.
+When on the results page, press the RIGHT/LEFT buttons to change the sensitivity, and the UP/DOWN buttons to increase/decrease the panel brightness.

 R: The sensor head range is displayed at the bottom.
 This helps the user make sure they haven’t set the aperture too low and the readings are not utilizing much of the sensor head’s available capacity, reducing accuracy.
-If the aperture is set to a wide value (say f2) and the lens is set to a narrow value (say f16) the shutter fire won’t be detected.
+If the sensitivity is set to a low value (say 1) and the lens is set to a narrow value (say f16) the shutter fire won’t be detected.

 Leaf Exposure Menu